 Last of the Prehistoric pieces, finally!
 I honestly feel like 11 images out of 250 is too much for Prehistoric.
-I would personally remove the following:
+I would personally remove the following two:

 Art Historical Background